 Explore the Department

-Students work with faculty members to design an individual program of study and are encouraged to spend at least one year abroad.
+Students earning a PhD in Humanistic Studies work with faculty members to design an individual program of study.

 Take courses which provide a broad introduction to comparative approaches to human expression across linguistic, cultural, and temporal boundaries.